jarede-dev/rock-paper-scissors/README.md

 # rock-paper-scissors
 A rock paper scissors project using Javascript.

-I'll be working everything in the console only for now.
+I made a new branch called rps-ui.
+I'll add the dom stuffs in there.